-- 1. Distribute to all specified parties the callfor-comment, soliciting comments about the program from all parties with a stake in the program. - 2.
-Make provisions for lodging, meals, transportation, and the handling of expenses. - 3.
-Schedule interviews and meeting rooms. - 4.
-Nominate a teacher or administrator to serve on the audit team as the local practitioner and arrange to cover the cost of a substitute if the practitioner is a classroom teacher. - Provide email addresses for faculty, students, and cooperating teachers to whom TEAC will send an electronic survey. - 6.
-Provide administrative support during the audit, such as access to telephones, computers, printers, photocopiers, the Internet, and other support services. - 7.
+- 1. Make provisions for lodging, meals, transportation, and the handling of expenses. - 2.
+Schedule interviews and meeting rooms. - 3.
+Nominate a teacher or administrator to serve on the audit team as the local practitioner. - 4.
+Provide email addresses for faculty, students, and cooperating teachers to whom TEAC will send an electronic survey. - 5.
+Provide administrative support such as access to telephones, a fax machine, computers, the Internet, photocopiers, and secretarial services. - 6.
 Ensure that the auditors are able to obtain needed information, documentation, and other evidence necessary to complete the audit.